openpreserve/plato/README.md

 2. Configure tool and services in the files tool-configs.xml and actions-config.xml.
    You can find examples in `minimee/src/main/resources/data/services/`

-### Configure Plato
-Some aspects of Plato can be configured using configuration files.
-See [Plato configuration](https://github.com/openplanets/plato/wiki/Plato-configuration) for further information.

 ***
-## Build and Deploy
+## Build and Deploy Planning Suite

 ### Setup Test Server
 To setup the test server make a copy of the already configured main instance, replace the standalone.xml with the generated standalone-test.xml, and rename it to standalone.xml.